 A self-driving car recently malfunctioned in Kaufman, Texas—driving into a guardrail at 80 miles per hour.
 That incident shed local light on self-driving car issues.
 The current and future applications of artificial intelligence (including self-driving vehicles) was also the topic of a recent WIRED Magazine interview of Joi Ito (Entrepreneur and MIT Media Lab Director) and President Obama.

 The WIRED article focuses heavily on the issue of morality.
-As drivers, we make moral decisions each time we get behind the wheel.
+As licensed drivers, we make moral decisions each time we get behind the wheel.
 Sometimes those decisions are literally a matter of life or death.
 The decision to use the fully automated function in a self-driving vehicle is also a decision to turn over moral decision making to a machine.
 Should self-driving vehicles be programmed to minimize the potential death toll?
 What if that means steering the vehicle into a wall (likely killing the owner and occupant of the vehicle) to save multiple pedestrians who are crossing the street?
 Moral issues such as this one are the topic of some noteworthy current research:

 The results are interesting, if predictable.
 In general, people are comfortable with the idea that self-driving vehicles should be programmed to minimize the death toll.